mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_d_earlyed.md

 ## Resource: StudentSchoolAssociations
 **Description:**
 This association represents the School in which a student is enrolled.
 The semantics of enrollment may differ slightly by state.
 Non-enrollment relationships between a student and an education organization may be described using the StudentEducationOrganizationAssociation.
+Please take the time to read the [Instructions on Constructing SSAs for Multiple Early Education Program Associations](/2023-24%20MDE%20Ed-Fi%20Documentation/ssa_construction_for_multiple_ee.md) document with respect to handling SSAs when multiple SEEPAs are involved.

 **Prerequisite Data:**
 - Students (create 6 students, referenced as students A-F below)